arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/73317487-1b569300-41eb-11ea-9fae-a9a7ae3c52f1.png" />

-> `<RedwoodFormError>` has several styling options which are attached to different parts of the message:
+> `<FormError>` has several styling options which are attached to different parts of the message:
 >
 > - `wrapperStyle` / `wrapperClassName`: the container for the entire message
 > - `titleStyle` / `titleClassName`: the "Can't create new contact" title